Autumn comes with the drop of the first apple

 Even though we joke that for Lithuanians, modesty is a national trait, let’s not be modest – Lithuania is the land of theatre.
+There are many theatres in Lithuania and Lithuanians are deeply in love with it.
 It’s hard to believe, but there was a time when we would wait in long queues all night long for theatre tickets.
 Today there are no more queues at the theatre, but there are also no tickets available online to the best shows.
 Reserve them in advance and surrender yourself to the magic of the theatre.
 Because what is happening on the stages of Lithuania’s best theatres is magic indeed.

 If art changes the world, it also changes Lithuania.
 In particular modern art.
-Our history of modern art witnessed rises and the golden age, numb silence and bold attempts to swim against the current.
+Lithuanians appreciate contemporary art - our history of modern art witnessed rises and the golden age, numb silence and bold attempts to swim against the current.
 Charming interwar Modernism, the gloomy reality of the Soviet period, the masterpieces of the thaw and creative flashes of art reflecting the contemporary world create extraordinary art space that does not finish with museums and galleries.
 It takes you by the hand, involves and invites to get to know the fabulous world of culture.

 When Helen Mirren walks into her home as Catherine the Great in the new HBO mini series named after the famous Russian Empress, she’s not really in the actual rooms of the famed Tsarskoye Selo palace just south of Saint Petersburg.
 She’s actually in the historical Vilnius University Library in Vilnius, Lithuania.
 This and many more secrets are shared in a new guide entitled Vilnius On Screen.
 It’s a perfect read for those interested in what goes on behind the scenes of the latest productions by the likes of HBO, Netflix, National Geographic, Sky TV, and many more.
 The guide invites readers to take a deep dive into renowned film and television titles like War and Peace, Jack the Ripper, the Conductor, and more – and shows them how Vilnius provided the setting they needed to bring their stories to life.